-Please refer to the "Information relating to the European Style Cash Settled Long Certificates" section on pages 42 to 52 of this document for examples and illustrations of the calculation of the Hedging Fee Factor.
+Please refer to the "Information relating to the European Style Cash Settled Long Certificates on Single Equities" section on pages 42 to 57 of this document for examples and illustrations of the calculation of the Hedging Fee Factor.

-In respect of each Certificate, shall be an amount payable in the Settlement Currency equal to:

-$\left(\frac{\frac{\text{Final Reference Level } \times \text{Final Exchange Rate}}{\text{Initial Reference Level } \times \text{Initial Exchange Rate}} - \text{Strike Level}\right) \times \text{Hedging Fee Factor}$

-Initial Reference Level:
+Closing Level: In respect of each Certificate, shall be an amount payable in the Settlement Currency equal to: $\left(\frac{\text{Final Reference Level } \times \text{Final Exchange Rate}}{\text{Initial Reference Level } \times \text{Initial Exchange Rate}} - \text{Strike Level}\right) \times \text{Hedging Fee Factor}$ Initial Reference Level: 1,000 Final Reference Level: The closing level of the Leverage Strategy (as described below) on the Valuation Date The calculation of the closing level of the Leverage Strategy is set out

-Closing Level:

-Final Reference Level: The closing level of the Leve

-The closing level of the Leverage Strategy (as described below) on the Valuation Date

-The calculation of the closing level of the Leverage Strategy is set out in the "Specific Definitions relating to the Leverage Strategy" section on pages 20 to 26 below.
+The calculation of the closing level of the Leverage Strategy is set out in the "Specific Definitions relating to the Leverage Strategy" section on pages 19 to 25 below.

-Initial Exchange Rate : 0.1810 Final Exchange Rate: The rate for the conversion of HKD to SGD as at 5:00pm (Singapore Time) on the Valuation Date as shown on Reuters, provided that if the Reuters service ceases to display such information, as determined by the Issuer by reference to such source(s) as the Issuer may reasonably determine to be appropriate at such a time.
-Air Bag Mechanism: The " Air Bag Mechanism " refers to the mechanism built in the Leverage Strategy and which is designed to reduce the Leverage Strategy exposure to the Index during extreme market conditions.
-If the PR Index falls by 10% or more (" Air Bag Trigger Level ") during the trading day (which represents an approximately 70% loss after a 7 times leverage), the Air Bag Mechanism is triggered and the Leverage Strategy is adjusted intra-day.
-The Air Bag Mechanism reduces the impact on the Leverage Strategy if the Index falls further, but will also maintain a reduced exposure to the Index in the event the Index starts to rise after the Air Bag Mechanism is triggered, thereby reducing its ability to recoup losses.
+Initial Exchange Rate: 0.1810

+Final Exchange Rate:

+The rate for the conversion of HKD to SGD as at 5:00pm (Singapore Time) on the Valuation Date as shown on Reuters, provided that if the Reuters service ceases to display such information, as determined by the Issuer by reference to such source(s) as the Issuer may reasonably determine to be appropriate at such a time.

+Air Bag Mechanism: The "Air Bag Mechanism" refers to the mechanism built in the Leverage Strategy and which is designed to reduce the Leverage Strategy exposure to the Underlying Stock during extreme market conditions.
+If the Underlying Stock falls by 15% or more ("Air Bag Trigger Price") during the trading day (which represents an approximately 75% loss after a 5 times leverage), the Air Bag Mechanism is triggered and the Leverage Strategy is adjusted intraday.
+The Air Bag Mechanism reduces the impact on the Leverage Strategy if the Underlying Stock falls further, but will also maintain a reduced exposure to the Underlying Stock in the event the Underlying Stock starts to rise after the Air Bag Mechanism is triggered, thereby reducing its ability to recoup losses.

 Trading of Certificates is suspended for at least 30 minutes after the Air Bag is triggered.

 The Leverage Strategy is floored at 0 and the Certificates cannot be valued below zero.

-Please refer to the "Extraordinary Strategy Adjustment for Performance Reasons ("Air Bag Mechanism")" section on pages 24 to 26 below and the "Description of Air Bag Mechanism" section on pages 48 to 50 of this document for further information of the Air Bag Mechanism.
-Adjustments and Extraordinary Events: The Issuer has the right to make adjustments to the terms of the Certificates if certain events including the following take place: if the Index or the PR Index, as the case may be, is calculated and published by a successor to the Index Sponsor, if the Index or the PR Index, as the case may be, is replaced or modified or if the Index Sponsor fails to calculate and publish the Index on the Valuation Date (as more specifically set out in the terms and conditions of the Certificates).
+Please refer to the "Extraordinary Strategy Adjustment for Performance Reasons ("Air Bag Mechanism")" section on pages 23 to 25 below and the "Description of Air Bag Mechanism" section on pages 48 to 50 of this document for further information of the Air Bag Mechanism.

+Adjustments and Extraordinary Events: The Issuer has the right to make adjustments to the terms of the Certificates if certain events, including any capitalisation issue, rights issue, extraordinary distributions, merger, delisting, insolvency (as more specifically set out in the terms and conditions of the Certificates) occur in respect of the Underlying Stock.
 For the avoidance of doubt, no notice will be given if the Issuer determines that adjustments will not be made.

-Index Currency: Hong Kong Dollar (" HKD ") Settlement Currency: Singapore Dollar (" SGD ") Exercise Expenses: Certificate Holders will be required to pay all charges which are incurred in respect of the exercise of the Certificates.
-Relevant Stock Exchange for the Certificates: The Singapore Exchange Securities Trading Limited (" SGX-ST ")
+Underlying Stock Currency: Hong Kong Dollar ("HKD")

+Settlement Currency: Singapore Dollar ("SGD")

+- Exercise Expenses: Certificate Holders will be required to pay all charges which are incurred in respect of the exercise of the Certificates. - Relevant Stock Exchange for The Singapore Exchange Securities Trading Limited (the "SGX-ST") the Certificates:

+Relevant Stock Exchange for HKEX the Underlying Stock: